fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin WooCommerce CobrosYA.com.
 * Added: Compatibility with plugin Kadence Shop Kit (WooCommerce extras).
 * Fixed: Cart item product total price alignment on the order summary in some cases.
+* Fixed: Alignment for the add coupon code link when displayed on the order summary.

 = 3.0.4 - 2023-09-27 =